 Situated in the Indian Ocean, towards the southern side of India, are a group of islands known as the Andaman and Nicobar Islands.
 This is a part of our country not very well known, and also a part in which one is not interested until one is planning a costly vacation on the coasts.
 However, there is one other thing at these small pieces of land that might get you interested here; the tribes of the land.
 The people living here had been cut off from the contacts of mainland culture and the developments taking place there.
-As result the people whom you might meet here will neither look like the people of the mainland India nor behave like them.
+As a result, the people whom you might meet here will neither look like the people of the mainland India nor behave like them.
 Looking at them, it seems as if they are still caught up in the primitive times and there, in that dimension of time, lies their unique world undisturbed by modern times.

 The inhabitants of these islands are tribes of Negrito and Mongoloid origin.
-There are four surviving Negrito tribes living on the Andaman Islands, where as two Mongoloid tribes living on the Nicobar Islands.
+There are four surviving Negrito tribes living on the Andaman Islands, whereas two Mongoloid tribes living on the Nicobar Islands.
 It is thought that the Andaman Islands were separated from Africa and so were these Negrito tribes, about 60,000 years ago.
 Originally there were five Negrito tribes occupying the Andaman Islands, as discovered by the European colonists who had come to visit these islands during their reign over India.
-These five tribes were:-
+These five tribes in Andaman and Nicobar were:-

 From among these five tribes, only four survive now with the Jangil tribe being extinct.
-The Onge and Jarawa exist in pure forms, however less than hundred individuals of Onge are known to be purely Onge, whereas around 250 to 400 individuals of the Jarawa tribe exist in pure form.
+The Onge and Jarawa exist in pure forms, however, less than a hundred individuals of Onge are known to be purely Onge, whereas around 250 to 400 individuals of the Jarawa tribe exist in pure form.
 The pure Great Andamanese are extinct now and admixed individuals belonging to the tribe are known to be alive.
 About only a hundred to two hundred individuals of the Sentinelese tribes are known to be alive.